MiguelGT98/Web-Applications-Lab/README.md

 Introduction app to authentication using passport and bootsrap for quick styles.
 Implemented a basic file storage system and a password recovery method.
 ### [To do list project](../../tree/To-Do-List)
 Basic to do list app.
+Uses AJAX requests for adding, deleting and completing tasks.